asreview/asreview/docs/source/10minutes_asreview.rst

 In case you do not get this output, please consult `the FAQ <faq.html>`__ to solve the issue.

-Running Oracle mode with the PTSD dataset
+Performing a review with the PTSD dataset
 -----------------------------------------

 As an example, we use the PTSD dataset.
-This dataset contains titles and abstract of papers on post-traumatic stress disorder.
-From this dataset, we want to select papers relevant to our systematic review, without reading all the abstracts.
+This dataset contains titles and abstracts of papers on post-traumatic stress disorder.
+From this dataset, we aim to find all papers relevant to our systematic review, without reading all abstracts.
 To start this process, run:

 .. code:: bash

-    asreview oracle example_ptsd --log_file myreview.h5
+    asreview oracle example_ptsd --log_file myreview.h5 --new

+The ``--new`` flag is only used because the PTSD dataset has already been labeled.
+Ommitting this flag would start the review with an already finished review.
 If you have a .ris or .csv file ready for review, you would replace ``example_ptsd`` with this file
 instead: